 With purchase volumes down over 30% following the COVID-19 outbreak, less-competitive lenders have been trying to make up for lost profit by targeting renewals.
 And some are making inferior offers as high as posted rates!

 Case in point: Here’s a renewal offer that one well-qualified client sent us a few weeks ago.
-Note how the 5-year fixed offer rate is 5.34%.
+Note how the five-year fixed offer rate is 5.34%.
 The best conventional rates at the time were 2.44%, almost three percentage points lower!

 The playbook used by such lenders goes something like this:

 - Offer the renewer a poor rate by mail or email

 - Wait for the borrower to either accept it or call asking for a better deal

 - If the customer calls, quote them a lower rate (but not the lowest rate they can offer, knowing that people don't like the hassle of switching lenders)

 - If not, and if the customer threatens to leave, offer a slightly lower rate or call the customer's bluff

 - If the customer gets approved elsewhere, call the customer as soon as the new lender/lawyer requests a payout statement (which is a letter that spells out the terms that must be met to release the borrower from the loan obligations)